mpeciakk/expo-typed-env/README.md

 ## How It Works

-expo-env uses a combination of build-time validation and Zod schemas to ensure your environment variables are both present and correctly typed.
+expo-typed-env uses a combination of build-time validation and Zod schemas to ensure your environment variables are both present and correctly typed.
 The Babel plugin automatically processes your environment variables during the build process, providing type safety and validation.